mimimumu/tuyasmart_home_android_sdk_doc/en/resource/User_Third_Login.md

-## Using Platform of a Third Party for Pogin
+## Using Platform of a Third Party for Login

 ## Login on Twitter